Donate

 • State does not mention or has no clear policy regarding gender-affirming care in its state employee health benefits (12 states, 5 territories)

-*Green states with an asterisk cover gender-affirming care but may require preauthorization or pre-approval for receiving it.
+*Green states with an asterisk cover transgender-related medical care but may require preauthorization or pre-approval for receiving it.

 *Oklahoma has multiple plans available to state employees.
 According to